shuoniu-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

   * Both are in the same block but not in any cluster
   * Both are in the same cluster

-**Note**: Clusters can be identified in the System Viewer (Views > System Viewer) of the `report.html` report.
+**Note**: Clusters can be identified in the System Viewer (**Views > System Viewer**) of the `report.html` report.

-The compiler strives to achieve the latency constraints, and it errors out if some constraints cannot be satisfied.
+The compiler tries to achieve the latency constraints, and it errors out if some constraints cannot be satisfied.
 For example, if one constraint specifies function A should be scheduled after function B, while another constraint specifies function B should be scheduled after function A, then that set of constraints is unsatisfiable.

 ## Key Concepts
  * How to set latency constraints to pipes and LSUs accesses
  * How to confirm that the compiler respected the latency control directive

 ## License
 Code samples are licensed under the MIT license.
 See